IDSIA/sacred/docs/experiment.rst

 Configuration
 =============
+There are multiple ways of adding configuration to your experiment.
-The easiest way to add configuration to an experiment is through a :doc:`configuration`:
+The easiest way is through a :doc:`configuration`:

 .. code-block:: python

-    from sacred import Experiment
-    ex = Experiment('my_experiment')

     @ex.config
     def my_config():